The Legend of the Chitauri [Fiction Paranormal Story]

 John and Amarri had walked a half-mile into the cave below the Mountain.

-Amarri, we must find Martina – I know she is still alive.
+Amarri, we must find Martina—I know she is still alive.
 John, we will find her; we must keep our wits about us.
-These Chitauri are deadly creatures and trust me.
-You do not want to get captured by these beings.
+These Chitauri are deadly creatures, and trust me.
+You do not want to be captured by them.

 The two approached the cave room where the Chitauri and what appeared to be a Grey Alien walked into.